opf/openproject/doc/installation/packaged/sles-11/README.md

-### Steps to install OpenProject package on Suse Linux Enterprise Server 11
+### Steps to install OpenProject on Suse Linux Enterprise Server 11

 All steps need to be run as `root`.